 These experiences are delicate and life-changing, and while there's no way to put a price on a loss like this, working with the right lawyer can bring compensation to help you get justice.

 How to Determine Your Case Value in a Brain Injury Case

-Although it’s impossible to put an exact figure on the amount of compensation you can expect for a brain injury case, there are expenses and financial losses you may be able to claim such as:
+Although it's impossible to figure out the amount of compensation you can expect for a brain injury case, there are expenses and financial losses you may be able to claim.

 Inability to Work

 You are disabled and no longer have the ability to draw an income.
 As a result, you lost pay and benefits or are no longer eligible for retirement.
 Your disability checks may not be enough to cover your monthly expenses.